easysql/easy_sql/docs/easy_sql/syntax.md

 ### Debugging support

 In a complicated ETL, it is easy to introduce bugs.
-A general programming language usually provides some ways to help with debug.
+A general programming language usually provides some ways to help with debugging.
 The most commonly used way is about logging and assertion.

 Developers can log variables anywhere to provide information about the executing step.